rajannpatel/ubuntupbx/README.md

 FreePBX 16 has a hard requirement on PHP 7.4 and Node.js 10.
 PHP 7.4 went end-of-life in November 2022, and Node.js 10 went end-of-life in April 2021.
 Asterisk 16 will reach end-of-life in October 2023, and Asterisk 18 reaches end-of-life in October 2025.

 Anybody running Ubuntu 20.04 with an Ubuntu Pro subscription (free, or paid) will get security updates for software installed from the "main" and "universe" repositories until April 2030.
-Even though the stewards of PHP, Node.js, Asterisk and others have shifted focus to newer versions, you can rely on Canonical to provide security updates for PHP 7.4, Node 10.19, and Asterisk 16.2 until 2030.
+Even though the stewards of PHP, Asterisk and others have shifted focus to newer versions, you can rely on Canonical to provide security updates for PHP 7.4 and Asterisk 16.2 until 2030.

 > “Since we first launched Ubuntu LTS, with five years free security coverage for the main OS, our enterprise customers have asked us to cover more and more of the wider open-source landscape under private commercial agreements.
 Today, we are excited to offer the benefits of all of that work, free of charge, to anyone in the world, with a free personal Ubuntu Pro subscription”
 > - Mark Shuttleworth, CEO of Canonical.